Manish-bit18/DSA-Book/README.md

 Problems
 ```

-A topic represents a broader area of DSA, while patterns represent the specific techniques or approaches used to solve problems.
+A topic represents a broader area of DSA, while a pattern represents a specific technique or approach used to solve problems.

 For example: